-- This is the Quilt Gardens’ 15th anniversary year.
+- This is the Quilt Gardens' 16th year.
 The Quilt Gardens started in 2007 with two test gardens.
 One site, Das Dutchman Essenhaus, has been a participant every year.
-The other, Southgate, is returning as a garden site

-- Named Best Festival or Event in 2017 by the Indiana Tourism Association .
-Named Best of the Best event by the American Bus Association, a leading group representing group tour operators, for the last three years
+- Named Best Festival or Event in 2017 by the Indiana Tourism Association.
+Named Best of the Best event by the American Bus Association, a leading group representing group tour operators, for the last four years

 - 200-plus volunteers needed to plant, water, weed and maintain the gardens

-- Estimated 1 million-plus blooms at all 17 Quilt Gardens.
-Total size of all 17 Quilt Gardens is more than 19,000 square feet.
+- Estimated 1 million-plus blooms at all 15 Quilt Gardens

-- Six cities and towns of Elkhart County have at least one Quilt Garden (Bristol, 1; Elkhart, 6; Goshen, 4; Middlebury, 3; Nappanee, 2; Wakarusa, 1)
+- Six cities and towns of Elkhart County have at least one Quilt Garden (Bristol, l; Elkhart, 4; Goshen, 4; Middlebury, 3; Nappanee, 2; Wakarusa, 1)

-- Six Quilt Gardens are located at sites with historical significance - Ruthmere in Elkhart in Elkhart, Old Bag Factory in Goshen, The FarmHouse Inn B&B in Nappanee, Krider World’s Fair Gardens in Middlebury, and Elkhart County Courthouse/Goshen Police Booth and Elkhart County 4-H Fairgrounds, both in Goshen.
+- Five Quilt Gardens are located at sites with historical significance - Ruthmere in Elkhart, Old Bag Factory in Goshen, Krider World's Fair Gardens in Middlebury, and Elkhart County Courthouse and Elkhart County 4-H Fairgrounds, both in Goshen.

 - Three Quilt Gardens (Das Dutchman Essenhaus in Middlebury, Linton's Enchanted Gardens in Elkhart, Dutch Country Market east of Middlebury) are each more than 2,000 square feet.
 Essenhaus' is the largest at 3,142 square feet.

-- All Quilt Murals go up when the Quilt Gardens get planted and come done when the last flower is pulled out of a garden.
+- All Quilt Murals go up when the Quilt Gardens get planted and come down when the last flower is pulled out of a garden.
 They are stored over winter

 - Quilt Murals were first started in 2008 with 14 murals at 8 sites.
 Original Mural sites from 2008 include Elkhart County Visitors Center in Elkhart, Varns & Hoover in Middlebury and the Town of Wakarusa Quilt Garden